 About 1 in 10 people with deep vein thrombosis will have a PE.
 That number may actually be much higher, though, because some people have no symptoms and go undiagnosed.

 If you have any of these symptoms, call 911 or go to the emergency room right away:

 - Sudden cough, which may be bloody

-- Rapid breathing or sudden shortness of breath, even at rest
+- Rapid breathing or sudden shortness of breath, even while resting

-Chest pain, which may be sharp or stabbing or may be burning, aching, or dull; chest pain may worsen with deep breaths, coughing, eating, or bending
+- Chest pain: sharp or stabbing, burning, aching, or dull (might get worse with deep breaths, coughing, eating, or bending)

 - Sudden rapid heart rate

 PE can lead to serious problems, including:

 - Heart failure, when your heart can't keep up with the body's demands

 - High blood pressure in the lungs, called pulmonary hypertension